fegastal/fegastal/README.md

 <h3 align="center">I'm Fernanda Gastal! </h3>

 I'm an architect, urbanist and programmer! ✨
-I'm also a student at 42 São Paulo (Brazil) and at Lisbon Higher Institute of Advanced Technologies (Portugal).
+I'm also a student at 42 São Paulo 🇧🇷 and at Lisbon Higher Institute of Advanced Technologies 🇵🇹.
 I'm currently focused on Python, Java and MySQL.

 ---